jameslock86/jameslock86.github.io/README.md

 # jameslock86.github.io

-this is going to e my portfolio site
+this is going to be my portfolio site